Xrondev/CPS4951Phase2/README.md

 ## Description

 This is a simple application integrated a emotion recognition system with the OpenAI ChatGPT utility.
 The application will provide chat and suggestions according to the user's emotion recognition result in real time.
-The application created a simple graphical user interface for users and integrated the emotion recognition and the OpenAI APIs.
-The code was linted with PyLint to provide more readable and comprehensive codes.
+A project of WKU CPS4951. code was linted with PyLint to provide more readable and comprehensive codes.

 ## Installation